Lunch & Learn and Happy Hour Webinar Series for MAster gardener Volunteers:

 Jennifer Andon, Program Manager, Master Gardener Volunteer Program, The Ohio State University

 Jennifer currently serves as the Program Manager for the Master Gardener Volunteer Program at The Ohio State University.
 She graduated with her B.S. in entomology, with a minor in plant pathology from OSU in 2003.
 In 2008, she graduated with a M.S. in turfgrass entomology, after which she stayed with the department for 13 years as a research technician conducting field trials on turfgrass insect pests.
-In 2016, she joined the Pesticide Safety Education Program as Program Manager where she collaborated with Extension Educators to train and certify the private pesticide applicators of Ohio.
+In 2016, she join the Pesticide Safety Education Program as Program Manager collaborated with Extension Educators to train and certify the private pesticide applicators in Ohio.

 Wednesday, March 24

-Adam Baker, Technical Regional Advisor, Davey Tree Expert Company
+Adam Baker, Techinical Regional Advisor, Davey Tree Expert Company

 Wednesday, April 1